eezstreet/SWATEliteForce/README.md

 	- The civilians have a very small chance to die from the taser
 	- The suspects are Polite
 	- Made loading screen text consistent with other missions ("Stetchkov Drug Lab, 653 Tovanen St." -> "653 Tovanen St., Stetchkov Drug Lab")
-	- Unlocks the Taser C2 Series Stun Gun
+	- Unlocks the Taser C2 Series Stun Gun and the S10 Helmet
 * Fresnal St. Station
 	- Cut content restored: Conversation where Lead tells TOC they found Officer Wilkins
 	- The elderly have a chance to die from the taser